MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 <a name="faq-connect"></a>

-## Connect to, disconnect from, or change Azure AD connection FAQs
+## Connect to, disconnect from, or change Azure AD connection

 - [Connect your organization to Azure AD](connect-organization-to-aad.md)
 - [Disconnect your organization from your directory](disconnect-organization-from-aad.md)